leehuwuj/python-uv-monorepo-template/README.md

 # Development

 Navigate to the target package and refer to the README.md for more information.
-Generally, you should run `uv sync` first to create a virtual environment and install the dependencies.
+Generally, you should run `uv sync --all-packages` first to create a virtual environment and install the dependencies.

 # Testing